torvalds/linux/Documentation/fb/sisfb.rst

 number in decimal or hexadecimal.
 For example: vesa=791 or vesa=0x117.
 Please use either "mode" or "vesa" but not both.

-Linux 2.4 only: If no mode is given, sisfb defaults to "no mode" (mode=none) if compiled as a module; if sisfb is statically compiled into the kernel, it defaults to 800x600x8 unless CRT2 type is LCD, in which case the LCD's native resolution is used.
+GNU/Linux 2.4 only: If no mode is given, sisfb defaults to "no mode" (mode=none) if compiled as a module; if sisfb is statically compiled into the kernel, it defaults to 800x600x8 unless CRT2 type is LCD, in which case the LCD's native resolution is used.
 If you want to switch to a different mode, use the fbset shell command.

-Linux 2.6 only: If no mode is given, sisfb defaults to 800x600x8 unless CRT2 type is LCD, in which case it defaults to the LCD's native resolution.
+GNU/Linux 2.6 only: If no mode is given, sisfb defaults to 800x600x8 unless CRT2 type is LCD, in which case it defaults to the LCD's native resolution.
 If you want to switch to another mode, use the stty shell command.

 You should compile in both vgacon (to boot if you remove you SiS card from your system) and sisfb (for graphics mode).
-Under Linux 2.6, also "Framebuffer console support" (fbcon) is needed for a graphical console.
+Under GNU/Linux 2.6, also "Framebuffer console support" (fbcon) is needed for a graphical console.

 You should *not* compile-in vesafb.
 And please do not use the "vga=" keyword